infominer33/infominer33.github.io/_pages/identity/identity-github.md

 * <a href="https://github.com/opencreds/minutes" target="_blank">/opencreds/minutes</a> -
 Text and audio meeting minutes for W3C Credentials Community Group

+## Spidchain

+* [Spidchain.com](http://www.spidchain.com/) -Blockchain for Self Sovereign Identity

+### Spid Bitcoin
+* <a href="https://github.com/SpidChain/spidchain-btcr" target="_blank">/SpidChain/spidchain-btcr</a> - An implementation of the btcr standard for self sovereign distributed digital identity
+* <a href="https://github.com/SpidChain/electrumx" target="_blank">/SpidChain/electrumx</a> Forked from kyuupichan/electrumx
+  - Alternative implementation of spesmilo/electrum-server
+* <a href="https://github.com/SpidChain/btcr-spv" target="_blank">/SpidChain/btcr-spv</a> - Poc of an SPV implementation of BTCR
+* <a href="https://github.com/SpidChain/satoshis-wheel-of-fortune" target="_blank">/SpidChain/satoshis-wheel-of-fortune</a> - Pick a name from a list randomly in a provably honest way
+* <a href="https://github.com/SpidChain/txref-conversion-js" target="_blank">/SpidChain/txref-conversion-js</a> - Forked from WebOfTrustInfo/txref-conversion-js
+  - Javascript library for converting txids to txrefs and back

+### Spid Ethereum
+* <a href="https://github.com/SpidChain/eth-lightwallet" target="_blank">/SpidChain/eth-lightwallet</a> - Forked from ConsenSys/eth-lightwallet
+  - Lightweight JS Wallet for Node and the browser
+* <a href="https://github.com/SpidChain/truffle" target="_blank">/SpidChain/truffle</a> - Forked from trufflesuite/truffle
+  - A development framework for Ethereum
+* <a href="https://github.com/SpidChain/VotingSystem" target="_blank">/SpidChain/VotingSystem</a> - A dapp, library and smart contract to notarize votes on the ethereum blockchain
+* <a href="https://github.com/SpidChain/ethers-wallet" target="_blank">/SpidChain/ethers-wallet</a> - Forked from ethers-io/ethers.js
+  - Complete Ethereum wallet implementation and library in JavaScript.
+* <a href="https://github.com/SpidChain/nodejs-ethereum" target="_blank">/SpidChain/nodejs-ethereum</a> - Forked from b9lab/nodejs-ethereum
+Example of using NodeJs with Ethereum

+### Spid Hackathon
+* <a href="https://github.com/SpidChain/chainpass" target="_blank">/SpidChain/chainpass</a> - App for Trenitalia hackathon - 09 / 16 / 2017 - Rome
+* <a href="https://github.com/SpidChain/vipPrice" target="_blank">/SpidChain/vipPrice</a> - #internationalhackathon #spidchain

+### Democracy Earth

+* <a href="https://github.com/democracyearth/self" target="_blank">/democracyearth/self</a> - Cryptgraphic peer authentication.
+  >We keep the identity 100% in the hands of the user.
+We took the decentralization approach to create a login protocol and Cryptography (SHA-256 hash function) to ensure security and identity.
+We allow users to show the information that they want, when they want and to they want.
+* <a href="https://github.com/democracyearth/sovereign" target="_blank">/democracyearth/sovereign</a> - earth_americas Blockchain democracy.
+* <a href="https://github.com/democracyearth/paper" target="_blank">/democracyearth/paper</a> - On decentralized digital democracy.
+* <a href="https://github.com/democracyearth/community." target="_blank">/democracyearth/community.</a> - earth_americas Be an Ambassador or Student Ambassador anywhere in the world.
+* <a href="https://github.com/democracyearth/vote" target="_blank">/democracyearth/vote</a> - Smart contracts for vote token.
+* <a href="https://github.com/democracyearth/dapp" target="_blank">/democracyearth/dapp</a> - Liquid democracy smart contract implementation
+* <a href="https://github.com/democracyearth/blockchain" target="_blank">/democracyearth/blockchain</a> - A block chain for democracy.
+* <a href="https://github.com/democracyearth/handbook" target="_blank">/democracyearth/handbook</a> - Forked from loomio/loomio-coop-handbook
+  - Handbook for Democracy Earth Foundation
+* <a href="https://github.com/democracyearth/press-kit" target="_blank">/democracyearth/press-kit</a> - A set of resources about the Democracy Earth Foundation to share with journalists and media.
+* <a href="https://github.com/democracyearth/exodus" target="_blank">/democracyearth/exodus</a> - Smart contracts enabling a Universal Basic Income for self-sovereign citizens earth_americas
+* <a href="https://github.com/democracyearth/party" target="_blank">/democracyearth/party</a> -  horse Trojan political party.
+* <a href="https://github.com/democracyearth/balance-keeper" target="_blank">/democracyearth/balance-keeper</a> - token balance keeper daemon.
+* <a href="https://github.com/democracyearth/dapp" target="_blank">/democracyearth/dapp</a> - Liquid democracy smart contract implementation
+* <a href="https://github.com/democracyearth/DesignSystem" target="_blank">/democracyearth/DesignSystem</a>
+* <a href="https://github.com/democracyearth/vzla-propone-cambio" target="_blank">/democracyearth/vzla-propone-cambio</a> - venezuelaVenezuela sera libre
+* <a href="https://github.com/democracyearth/advocacy" target="_blank">/democracyearth/advocacy</a> - Toolkit with static and live documents that will concentrate relevant information aimed at advocacy efforts for liquid democracy around the world.
+* <a href="https://github.com/democracyearth/protocol" target="_blank">/democracyearth/protocol</a> - Forked from arikan/bitcoin-voting
+  - bulb Cryptocurrency voting schema.
+* <a href="https://github.com/democracyearth/dips" target="_blank">/democracyearth/dips</a> - Democracy Improvement Proposals
+* <a href="https://github.com/democracyearth/micropayment-voting" target="_blank">/democracyearth/micropayment-voting</a> - eagle Vote as bitcoin micropayment.
+* <a href="https://github.com/democracyearth/concept" target="_blank">/democracyearth/concept</a> - Forked from makingdevs/mecate-democra

 ## Ethereum
 * [ERC: Lightweight Identity #1056](https://github.com/ethereum/EIPs/issues/1056) —This ERC describes a standard for creating and updating identities with a limited use of blockchain resources.
 An identity can have an unlimited number of delegates and attributes associated with it.
 Identity creation is as simple as creating a regular key pair ethereum account, which means that it's fee (no gas costs) and all ethereum accounts are valid identities.
 Furthermore this ERC is fully DID compliant.
 * [ERC-1484: Digital Identity Aggregator #1495](https://github.com/ethereum/EIPs/issues/1495) —A protocol for aggregating digital identity information that's broadly interoperable with existing, proposed, and hypothetical future digital identity standards.